 Regenerative agriculture has recently attracted significant attention for its contribution to mitigate climate change.
 Although many of the practices are not new, they have not so far been adopted at scale.

-This paper outlines the four overarching principles that define regenerative agriculture in the context of Westchester’s farmland asset management business.
+This paper outlines the four overarching principles that define regenerative agriculture in the context of Nuveen’s farmland asset management business.
 For each principle there are often several practices that can be implemented separately or in concert to achieve a desired outcome.
-To illustrate how these concepts are carried out at a farm level, practical examples are provided from across Westchester’s farmland portfolio.
+To illustrate how these concepts are carried out at a farm level, practical examples are provided from across Nuveen’s farmland portfolio.

 1. Protection and enrich soil